remmertjack/Baseball-Helpers/README.md

 ### Table of Contents
 * Aging Curves

-### For the Future
-* Web Scraper for Baseball Reference
-* Simple Clustering methods to implement
+* More things to come!

 For any inquires, please contact remmertjack@gmail.com